VERMONT

 What Happened

-An administrative committee within the Champlain Valley School District has been studying the feasibility of merging Charlotte Central School and Hinesburg Community School since the summer.
-The committee’s focus has since been narrowed to consolidating grades 6–8 at the Charlotte Central School building, potentially beginning in the 2027–28 school year.
+An administrative committee has been studying the feasibility of merging grades 6-8 from Charlotte Central School and Hinesburg Community School since summer 2025.
+The committee narrowed its focus to consolidating middle school students at the Charlotte Central School building, potentially as early as the 2027-28 school year.
+A draft recommendation is expected in mid-May 2026.

 By the Numbers